yowainwright/codependence/README.md

 gh workflow run homebrew.yml -f version=1.1.0
 ```

-The workflow checks out the exact release tag and uses Perry to build and test
+The workflow checks out the exact release tag and uses ScriptC to build and test
 standalone macOS arm64 and Intel binaries.
 It bundles them into one immutable
 archive, attests and uploads it, generates its SHA256-pinned formula, and installs
 and tests the formula on both architectures before attaching `codependence.rb`